 Thread the chicken chunks onto skewers.
 If you use bamboo skewers, remember to soak them in water for a while before grilling, to avoid them burning.
-Preferably grill the chicken satay skewers (but in the oven or pan is fine) over high heat for 6-8 minutes.
+Preferably grill the chicken satay skewers (but in the oven or pan is fine too) over high heat for 12-14 minutes.
 Turn the skewers a few times to make sure they are evenly grilled.
 They are done when the juices run clear!

 Make the Mango Cucumber Salad: Dice and slice all the ingredients as you wish or as stated in the ingredients list.
 I like to scrape out most of the seeds of the cucumber to make it less wet, but it’s not necessary.
 Mix everything together and juice one lime over it.
 Garnish with a little bit of cilantro.